 It is seldom enough to simply throw open the discussion and hope that people will start talking or that the most valuable contributions will somehow automatically emerge.
-Effective chairs experiment with framing the discussion, that is, suggesting a particular deliberative process.
+Effective chairs experiment with framing the discussion, which is, suggesting a particular deliberative approach.
 The chair can do this by:

-Asking the directors to take five minutes to write down their individual thoughts and ideas before opening or reopening the conversation encourages both listening and speaking
+Asking the directors to take five minutes to write down their individual thoughts and ideas before opening or reopening the conversation encourages both listening and speaking • Asking about the specific outcomes hoped for by embarking on a particular course of action

-- Asking about the specific outcomes hoped for by the measure - Asking for pros and cons, hopes and fears, or opportunities and challenges in relation to a particular proposal - Initiating a round of brainstorming - Asking board members to describe their relevant experience in other organizational settings - Initiating a "go around", that is, an opportunity for all board members to speak briefly to the item
+• Asking members to help identify pros and cons, hopes and fears, or opportunities and challenges in relation to a particular proposal

+- Initiating a round of brainstorming about solutions - Call on board members to describe their relevant - experience in other organizational settings

+• Initiating a "go around", that is, an opportunity for all board members to speak briefly to the item